rmd926/NYCU_CV2025_Spring/Lab2/README.md

 ## Introduction

-This repository provides the code and instructions for training, evaluating, and fine-tuning an object detection model (Faster R-CNN) with an optional custom Residual Feature Pyramid Network (ResFPN) enhancement.
+This repository provides the code and instructions for training, evaluating, and fine-tuning an object detection model (Faster R-CNN).
+Initially, fasterrcnn_res50_fpn and fasterrcnn_res50_fpn_v2 serve as baseline models.
+Once experiments with these baseline models are completed, the Residual Feature Pyramid Network (ResFPN) enhancement can be applied for further performance improvements.
 ---

 ## Environment Setup